 Then our destination arrives.
 Canterbury Cathedral is one of Europe's most incredible pilgrimage destinations, a justifiably famous place of beauty and wonder.
 We will follow the path of the 4 knights, to the martyrdom and the deep centre of the crypt, and then listen to the glorious musical service of Choral Evensong at 5.30pm.

 Here our pilgrimage ends - by 6:30 on Monday evening.
 Some may gather at a local Belgian beer house - others may go their way more quickly...

 £230 (£140 Concession).
 Two nights' accommodation and breakfasts and lunch on Sunday and Monday are included, but not dinner.
 If you would like to not carry your backpack, luggage transfer is available at no extra cost (one bag per person).

 All donations go straight into the British Pilgrimage Trust (HMRC Reg: EW38990), a charitable trust which seeks to open up Britain's pilgrimage tradition in newly inclusive and exciting ways.

 Of course, you'll also be challenged, in significant ways.
 Your legs might get tired.
 Someone might say something that's difficult for you - or vice versa.
 It could rain and be windy.
 It could be too hot.
-And you'll basically sleep on a stone floor in an ancient church - though if you're worried it's going to be creepy, be prepared to find the precise opposite.
+And you'll sleep on a carpeted floor in an ancient refectory.
 And it may open up vistas of possibility that you had not encountered for a while.
-Your well-set notions might become slightly shaken, in the best possible way.
+Your well-set notions might get all shook up, in the best possible way.